varmaakash/varmaakash/README.md

 Hello, I'm Akash k Varma, a passionate data analyst with a strong aspiration to become a data scientist.
 I have a deep fascination for uncovering hidden insights within data and turning them into actionable solutions.
-My journey in the world of data began with when I joined "National Highways Authority of India" as a "IT Engineer", where my work is basically regarding Data Mining, Data collection, Cleaning, Preprocessing, Visualisation,  Statistical analysis for providing actionable insights to the department.
+My journey in the world of data began with when I joined "National Highways Authority of India" as a "IT Engineer", where my work is basically regarding Data Mining, Data collection, Cleaning, Preprocessing, Visualisation & Statistical analysis for providing actionable insights to the department.
 My journey led me to specialize in data analytics.
 I delved into the art of collecting, cleaning, and transforming data into valuable information.
 I discovered that this was the foundation upon which AI's decision-making capabilities were built.As an aspiring data scientist, I'm dedicated to shaping this future.
 I believe that the fusion of data and AI holds the key to a world where decisions are not just easier but also more informed, efficient, and equitable.